 The Company expenses the costs associated with advertising as they are incurred.
-The Company incurred \$85,048 and \$86,768 for advertising costs for the years ended December 31, 2014 and 2013, respectively.
+The Company incurred \$52,699 and \$84,423 for advertising costs for the years ended December 31, 2015 and 2014, respectively.

-Net Income (Loss) per Common Share
+Net Income (Loss) Per Common Share

-In accordance with FASB ASC 260-10-5 Earnings per Share, basic income (loss) per share is computed by dividing net income (loss) by the weighted average number of shares of common stock outstanding during the period.
+In accordance with FASB ASC 260-10-5 Earnings Per Share, basic income (loss) per share is computed by dividing net income (loss) by the weighted average number of shares of common stock outstanding during the period.
 Diluted earnings per share is computed by dividing net income (loss) adjusted for income or loss that would result from the assumed conversion of potential common shares from contracts that may be settled in stock or cash by the weighted average number of shares of common stock equivalents and potentially dilutive securities outstanding during each period.
-The inclusion of the potential common shares to be issued has an anti-dilutive effect on diluted loss per share and therefore they are not included in the calculation.
-The inclusion of the potential common shares to be issued has an anti-dilutive effect on diluted loss per share and therefore they are not included in the calculation.
-Potentially dilutive securities at December 31, 2014 include 6,280,560 options and 133,334 warrants.
+The inclusion of the potential common shares to be issued would have an anti-dilutive effect on diluted loss per share and therefore they are not included in the calculation.
+Potentially dilutive securities at December 31, 2015 include 6,854,802 options and 133,334 warrants.